 Homeowner guest post by Heather, Manhattan homeowner

 I bought my one bedroom apartment on the Upper West Side in the spring of 2013 after months of looking for just the right space.
 I loved the place, but I knew that the outdated kitchen and compartmentalized dining room were keeping my new home from really coming together.
 The kitchen needed a complete overhaul – I really wanted to knock out a portion of the wall that separated the kitchen from the living area to create more of a pass-through and let light in, and my wish list included all of the other classic components of a typical kitchen renovation like new cabinets, a tiled backsplash, countertops, and sleek appliances.
 I was ready to renovate but couldn’t help feeling nervous; this would be my first ever renovation and I kind of didn’t know where to start.
-Luckily, I found Sweeten and they connected me with this design-build firm.
+Luckily, I found Sweeten and they connected me with a design-build firm.

 What I loved about my Sweeten design-build firm is that they worked as a contractor and designer team.
 It was so helpful to have the designer’s eye on everything as I went through the process, and the contractor is an extremely skilled craftsman who navigated the design (and many changes!) with ease.
 First, we decided on a plan that would knock out most of the wall between the kitchen and the blocked dining room.
 This change was the one I was most excited about: in addition to making the awkwardly placed dining room more functional, it was going to allow light from the kitchen window to flow into the space, which was especially key for me.